-- establish a classified board of directors so that not all members of our board are elected at one time; - permit only the board of directors to establish the number of directors and fill vacancies on the board;
+- establish a classified Board so that not all members of our Board are elected at one time; - permit only the Board to establish the number of directors and fill vacancies on the Board; - provide that directors may only be removed "for cause" and only with the approval of two-thirds of our stockholders; - authorize the issuance of "blank check" preferred stock that our Board could use to implement a stockholder rights plan (also known as a "poison pill");

-- provide that directors may only be removed "for cause" and only with the approval of two-thirds of our stockholders; - authorize the issuance of "blank check" preferred stock that our board could use to implement a stockholder rights plan (also known as a "poison pill"); - eliminate the ability of our stockholders to call special meetings of stockholders; - prohibit stockholder action by written consent, which requires all stockholder actions to be taken at a meeting of our stockholders; - prohibit cumulative voting; - authorize our board of directors to amend the bylaws; - establish advance notice requirements for nominations for election to our board or for proposing matters that can be acted upon by stockholders at annual stockholder meetings; and - require a super-majority vote of stockholders to amend some provisions described above.
+- eliminate the ability of our stockholders to call special meetings of stockholders; - prohibit stockholder action by written consent, which requires all stockholder actions to be taken at a meeting of our stockholders; - · prohibit cumulative voting; - authorize our Board to unilaterally amend the bylaws (as, for example, the Board did in February 2024); - establish advance notice requirements for nominations for election to our Board or for proposing matters that can be acted upon by stockholders at annual stockholder meetings; and - require a super-majority vote of stockholders to amend some provisions described above.

-In addition, Section 203 of the General Corporation Law of the State of Delaware, or the DGCL, prohibits a publicly-held Delaware corporation from engaging in a business combination with an interested stockholder, generally a person which together with its affiliates owns, or within the last three years has owned, 15% of our voting stock, for a period of three years after the date of the transaction in which the person became an interested stockholder, unless the business combination is approved in a prescribed manner.
+In addition, Section 203 of the General Corporation Law of the State of Delaware (the "DGCL") prohibits a publicly-held Delaware corporation from engaging in a business combination with an interested stockholder, generally a person which together with its affiliates owns, or within the last three years has owned, 15% of our voting stock, for a period of three years after the date of the transaction in which the person became an interested stockholder, unless the business combination is approved in a prescribed manner.

-Any provision of our certificate of incorporation, bylaws or Delaware law that has the effect of delaying or preventing a change in control could limit the opportunity for our stockholders to receive a premium for their shares of our capital stock and could also affect the price that some investors are willing to pay for our Class A common stock.
+Any provision of our certificate of incorporation, our bylaws or Delaware or other applicable law that has the effect of delaying or preventing a change in control could limit the opportunity for our stockholders to receive a premium for their shares of our capital stock and could also affect the price that some investors are willing to pay for our Class A common stock.